L1Ryx/Vesuvius/README.md

-# Vesuvius
-A surreal metroidvania where you uncover the secrets of a snowy Mt.
-Vesuvius and its mysterious cult.

 ## Demo Build: v0.1.1 Released 2/4/2025
 Includes several bug fixes:
 - Player character no longer gets flung back really far when taking damage while landing a hit.